History of Hungary: Decline and partition

-Events of the 1490–1526 period in Hungarian history created conditions that would lead to a loss of independence unforeseen by contemporary observers and policy makers.
+Events of 1490–1526 created conditions that would lead to a loss of independence.
 Besides internal conflicts, the Hungarian state was gravely threatened by the expanding Ottoman Empire.
-By the early 16th century, the Ottoman Empire—directly south of Hungary—had become the second most populous political state in the world, which facilitated the raising of the largest armies of the era.
+By the early 16th century, the Ottoman Empire had become the second most populous political state in the world, which facilitated the raising of the largest armies of the era.
 However, Hungarian policy makers at the time were not as conscious of this threat as they should have been.

 Instead of preparing for the defence of the country against foreign powers, Hungarian magnates were much more focused on the threat to their privileges from a strong royal power.
-Not wanting another assertive king after the death of the childless Matthias Corvinus, the magnates arranged for the accession of King Vladislaus II of Bohemia precisely because of his notorious weakness; in fact, he was known as King Dobzse (from Czech Dobře, meaning "Good" or, loosely, "OK") for his habit of accepting with that word every paper laid before him.
-During his reign (1490–1516), the central power began to experience severe financial difficulties, largely because of the enlargement of feudal lands at his expense.
-The magnates also dismantled the administrative systems in the country that had worked so successfully for Matthias.
+The magnates arranged for the accession of King Vladislaus II of Bohemia precisely because of his notorious weakness.
+During his reign (1490–1516), the central power experienced severe financial difficulties, largely because of the enlargement of feudal lands at his expense.
+The magnates also dismantled the administrative systems that had worked so successfully for Matthias.
 The country's defenses declined as border guards and castle garrisons went unpaid, fortresses fell into disrepair, and initiatives to increase taxes to reinforce defenses were stifled.
 Hungary's international role was neutralized, its political stability shaken, and social progress was deadlocked.

 In 1514, the weakened and aging Vladislaus faced a major peasant rebellion led by György Dózsa.
 It was ruthlessly crushed by the Hungarian nobles led by János Szapolyai.
-The resulting degradation of order paved the way for Ottoman ambitions to acquire Hungarian territory.
+The resulting degradation of order paved the way for Ottoman ambitions.
 In 1521, the strongest Hungarian fortress in the south, Nándorfehérvár (modern Belgrade), fell to the Turks, and in 1526 the Hungarian army was crushed at the Battle of Mohács.
-The young King Louis II died in the battle along with General Tomori.
+The young King Louis II died in the battle.
 The early appearance of Protestantism further worsened internal unity in the anarchical country.